ccdmb/predector/docs/output.md

 ## Pipeline output

-Predector output several files for each input file that you provide, and some additional ones that can be useful for debugging results.
+Predector outputs several files for each input file that you provide, and some additional ones that can be useful for debugging results.

 Results will always be placed under the directory specified by the parameter `--outdir` (`./results` by default).